fau-advanced-separations/CADET-Process/docs/source/user_guide/process_evaluation/fractionation.md

 p = \frac{\sum_i^{n_{comp}}w_i \cdot p_i}{\sum_i^{n_{comp}}(w_i)}
 $$

-It is also important to remember that by convention, objectives are minimized.
+It is important to remember that by default, objectives are minimized.
-Since in this example, the product of mass and concentration should be maximized, the value of the objective function is multiplied by $-1$.
+To register a function that is to be maximized, add the `minimize=False` flag.
 Also, the number of objectives the function returns needs to be specified.

 ```{code-cell} ipython3